alinmindroc/CGOL/README.md

 ConwayGOL
 =========
 Conway's game of life in python with pygame

-run with:
+Requires: pygame module

+How to run:

-make generate
+> make generate #generates array of 2D points to be drawn

-make draw
+> make draw #draws given array of 2D points on pygame window